Harmless oddball students or sinister, quasi-masonic networkers?

 Mr Allan Massie is a journalist known to me and had similar mocking comment to make on my petition to the Scottish Parlilament on declarations for judges who belonged to secretive organisations such as the freemasons, but it is interesting to note that in the Spec list given to Robbie the Pict there is the name of one Allan Massie who is said to have recieved honorary membership on 13 January 1999.
 Surely some mistake to have written about my petition when he was a member of a society that would be affected by my proposals, without declaring that fact, as an interest, in the article he wrote?
 LINK

-Despite securing a hearing in the High Court before a panel of non-Spec judges this point was rejected by the courts in a written judgement.
+Despite securing a hearing in the High Court before a panel of non-Spec judges Robbie the Pict’s point was rejected by the courts in a written judgement.
 In their judgement the panel accepted the proposal that the Speculative Society of Edinburgh was not a secret society because Raymond Doherty, QC, advocate depute, (now Lord Doherty) produced a list of members from an internet site to show the “Spec” was not a secret society.
-I was in court as a member of the public and had to stifle a laugh at Doherty’s brass neck because the only lists of members of the Spec had their genesis in the one I compiled, added to by the Pict (see above) and both of these lists were not public matters.
+I was in court as a member of the public and had to stifle a laugh at Doherty’s brass neck, because the only lists of members of the Spec had their genesis in the one I compiled, added to by the Pict (see above) and both of these lists were not public matters.
 Mine, up to 1972, take from a vanity publication for the members and Robbie’s given him by a member.
 LINK

 Perhaps I should have sent a bill to Doherty for my research?